Communication interface

 • CONTENT: f<Parameter-ID><reserved><version><VALUE>

-• Parameter-ID: A 5-digit parameter ID of the parameter to be set, see the available parameter IDs,
+• Parameter-ID: A 5-digit parameter ID (see available commands) (ASCII).

-• VALUE: the binary data in little endian for the given command.
-The size depends on the command (hexadecimal).
+• VALUE: Binary data in little endian.
+Size depends on command (binary).

 Parameter ID